Seafarers may be exempt from new Covid-19 testing (PCR) rules imposed on travellers entering Spain.

 'Ultimately it would be the company’s responsibility to ensure that the seafarer had all the necessary documentation to travel.
 If it is determined that a test is needed, then it should be paid for by the company,' he said.

-The new rules imposed by the Spanish government may particularly affect yacht crew moving around the Mediterranean.
+The new rules imposed by the Spanish government may have particularly affected yacht crew moving around the Mediterranean.